 The Library reserves the right to accept, decline, discard, or sell through the Friends of Lyons Library any donations.

 Materials We CAN Use

-- Fiction hardcover and paperback books – ten years old or newer, unless part of a series.
+- Fiction hardcover and paperback books – five years old or newer.

-- Nonfiction hardcover and paperback books – ten years old or newer, unless historical.
+- Nonfiction hardcover and paperback books – five years old or newer.